This village-style hotel complex is all about the water, with a choice of pools and only footsteps from the sea.

 double room with limited sea view and balcony or terrace

-These contemporary double rooms come with a balcony or a terrace.
-And you'll also find essentials such as Wi-Fi, air-conditioning, and a TV included.
+These contemporary double rooms come with a balcony or a terrace with an inland view.
+And you'll also find essentials such as Wi-Fi*, air-conditioning, and a TV included.

 suite with balcony or terrace